LionelxLynch/Mandarin-Flashcard-App/README.md

 To enhance data storage and retrieval, the backend is connected to a Mongo Atlas database.
 This allows for seamless management of flashcard data, ensuring a smooth learning experience for the users.

+The Mandarin Flashcard App is containerized using Docker, making it easy to deploy and run in different environments.

 ## Usage

 ### Using Docker